avrahamm/soft-years/README.md

 # Server part
 - Server is developped in Symfony framework, <br/>
  uses Doctrine, Cache and JMSSerializer.
+ The application doesn't restrict origins  <br/>
+ to avoid CORS error when requested by clients from different domain.
 <p>
 - 1) clone
 <br/>